-Levelling
+Levelling the Cooker

-You are recommended to use a spirit level on a shelf in one of the ovens to check for level.
-Place the cooker in its intended position taking care not to twist it within the gap between the kitchen units as damage may occur to the cooker or the units.
+It is recommended that you use a spirit level on a shelf in one of the ovens to check for level.

+Place the cooker in its intended position.
+Take care not to twist it within the gap between the kitchen units as damage may occur to the cooker or units.

 The front feet and rear rollers can be adjusted to level the cooker.

-To adjust the height of the rear of the cooker use a 13 mm spanner or socket wrench to turn the adjusting nuts at the front bottom corners of the cooker.
+To adjust the height of the rear of the cooker use a 13 mm spanner or socket wrench to turn the hexagonal adjusting nuts at the front bottom corners of the cooker.